 Conversations about how to elevate the quality and effectiveness of existing benchmarks in the Middle East and beyond is good practice; reviewing and updating these critical elements when necessary helps curate a healthy oil ecosystem, both East and West of Suez.
 That is not to say changes should be made regularly, however, for this feeds confusion and instability into an already unpredictable commodity market.
-Extremely careful consideration must underpin any change, but open discussions about what those could / will be is welcomed. strength in legal and compliance, especially as two large oil producing nations in the East-West vicinity, Russia and Iran, are now sanctioned.
+Extremely careful consideration must underpin any change, but open discussions about what those could / will be is welcomed.

+In this vein, benchmarks must support two cornerstones of the traded oil market: liquidity and risk management.
+These are instrumental to bolstering confidence, especially in relatively new benchmarks.
+In turn, these must be underpinned by strength in legal and compliance, especially as two large oil producing nations in the East-West vicinity, Russia and Iran, are now sanctioned.
 Overall, the strength of these four points must be reinforced in existing benchmarks before the market embarks on establishing new ones, with some delegates flagging the risk that new benchmarks in today's turbulent landscape could further reduce coveted liquidity.